How to Get Health Insurance

 COBRA/Mini-COBRA Continuation Coverage

 If you choose to continue your COBRA health insurance plan at your own expense, you will also pay the portion of the premium your former employer paid on your behalf.
 Please note, just because you may be entitled to elect COBRA coverage, does not mean you must elect it.
-It is recommended that explore your coverage options before deciding, as sometimes
+It is recommended that you explore your coverage options before deciding, as sometimes

 marketplace coverage through Pennie.com may be the more affordable option.

-Visit the Mini-COBRA page to learn more.
+Learn more by visiting our COBRA & Mini-COBRA page to learn more.